 As most of you probably know, RtI refers to the practice of providing effective instruction and intervention across three tiers to all students.
 Assessment, progress monitoring, and data-driven decision making are all components of successful RtI implementation.
 The hope is to reduce the number of students being referred to Special Ed and to provide research and evidence-based, high quality instruction in all tiers.

-It is usually referred to using a three-tiered triangle like this:
+It is usually referred to using a three-tiered pyramid like this:

 RtI is an instructional framework focused solely on student response to instruction and intervention.